mhibx/wazuh-security-monitoring-lab/README.md

 # Wazuh Security Monitoring Lab

-A hands-on SOC monitoring and security investigation lab built from the ground up to practice SIEM deployment, Windows endpoint monitoring, network intrusion detection, alert triage, log analysis, threat detection, and incident investigation in a self-hosted environment.
+A hands-on SOC monitoring and security investigation lab built from the ground up to practice SIEM deployment, Windows endpoint monitoring, network intrusion detection, alert triage, log analysis, detection engineering, threat hunting, endpoint investigation, and incident documentation in a self-hosted environment.

-The project focuses on understanding the analyst workflow behind a security alert — from telemetry collection and detection to investigation, MITRE ATT&CK mapping, findings, and recommended response.
+The project focuses on understanding the analyst workflow behind security telemetry — from collection and detection to triage, investigation, evidence analysis, MITRE ATT&CK mapping, findings, and recommended response.

 ---